phossa2/config/README.md

     Or being used in other configs as [references](#ref).

-  - Configuration file loading order
+  - Configuration files loading order

-    If the environment is set to `production/host1`, the config file loading order is,
+    If the environment is set to `production/host1`, the config files loading order are,

-    - `config/config/*.php`
+    1. `config/config/*.php`

-    - `config/production/*.php`
+    2. `config/production/*.php`

-    - `config/production/host1/*.php`
+    3. `config/production/host1/*.php`

     Configuration values are overwritten and replaced by later loaded files.